3 Strategies to Master Your Wage Costs

 At Tanda we we’ve quantified the ‘loose ends’ of a shift to be worth at least 1% of total payroll cost, based on clients who moved off manual timesheets.
 These represent just the small 1 to 5 minute variances here or there to what was planned, so with larger unexpected variances there can be a much larger than 1% difference between your plan and actual costs.

 Executing shifts with precision and recording times accurate to the minute is low hanging fruit in 2019.
 You can do this by setting goals for the time between trading or production end, and the official shift end, to encourage staff to finish diligently.
 If the original plan results in success, sticking to the plan guarantees it.

 If you want to sell more, make more, and ultimately do more in 2019, empower your managers to lead from the front.
 This is an opportunity that most businesses leave on the table.

 Frontline managers are your managers who lead shifts and teams, and they lead more employees than any other level of management.
 Remember, frontline staff have direct and measurable impacts on top line revenue and quality — they are the doers of any company.

 Research shows that the most valuable thing a frontline manager can do is allocate time to lead from the front, yet frontline managers spend more time on administration than on more important things like coaching and training.

-In 2019, make the admin the exception.
+Make the admin the exception.
 Analyse what keeps managers in their office and automate it, so they can lead the charge from the front.
-Industrial engineers use the fancy term “task based observation”, but in practice finding out what to automate is as simple as analysing each piece of paper a manager touches and asking, “why?”
+Industrial engineers use the fancy term “task-based observation”, but in practice finding out what to automate is as simple as analysing each piece of paper a manager touches and asking, “why?”

 Master your Wage Costs